Azure-Samples/Verified-Telemetry-FreeRTOS-Sample/demos/projects/ESPRESSIF/esp32/README.md

-# Connect an ESPRESSIF ESP32 using Azure IoT Middleware for FreeRTOS
+# Getting started with the ESPRESSIF ESP32 for Verified Telemetry

 ## What you need